skelton-group/RPi-Colourimeter-Experiment/Part1b/README.md

       <img src="Images/InformationSymbol.png" width="100">
     </td>
     <td>
-      the Tab button can be used to autocomplete commands as well as file or directory names in the terminal.
+      The tab key can be used to autocomplete commands as well as file or directory names in the terminal and can save a lot of typing - try it!
     </td>
   </tr>
 </table>